Yen repairs some damage as dollar power-charge relents

 "The question is whether recent dollar/yen spike higher could be a one-off move triggered by order flows and algorithm trading or whether it is something else.
 This is a very interesting test of whether we are seeing regime change."

-Manufacturing activity in Japan suffered its steepest contraction in seven years this month, highlighting the widening global fallout from the virus outbreak in China, a private business survey showed on Friday.
+Manufacturing activity in Japan suffered its steepest contraction in seven years this month, highlighting the widening global fallout from the virus outbreak in China.

-The other side of the move has been a huge charge from the dollar, which has had its strongest start to a year since 2015.
+On the other side of this week's moves has been a huge charge from the dollar, which has had its strongest start to a year since 2015.

-It was down 0.2% against the major currencies USD= by 0915 GMT but that came after the closely-tracked dollar index .DXY had touched a three-year peak overnight.
+It was down 0.2% against the major currencies =USD by 1230 GMT but only after the closely-tracked dollar index touched a three-year peak overnight.

 The euro has been shoved down to a near three-year low EUR=, Australia's dollar AUD=D3 traded at an 11-year low of $0.66 overnight and China's tightly-managed yuan CNY= was sitting at a two-month low of 7.0286 per dollar.
 CNY/

-The tourism-exposed Thai baht THB= has dropped 5.5% this week while the Korean won KRW= and Singapore dollar SGD= have shed more than 4%.
-Mexico's peso has been ripped down 2.5% too having been holding up relatively well recently.
+The tourism-exposed Thai baht THB= dropped 5.5% this week, the Hong Kong dollar slipped down its controlled band while the Korean won KRW= and Singapore dollar SGD= shed more than 4%.
+Mexico's peso has been ripped down 2.5% too after holding up relatively well for emerging markets traders recently.
 EMRG/FRX

-"They're thinking: 'Maybe Swissy and gold are better'.
-So there is a little bit of scratching of heads, there's no doubt about it," he said, adding he was not yet prepared to abandon the idea of the yen as a safety play.

-The day's other focus for Europe was a blizzard of purchasing managing index data which due to their forward looking nature are seen as one of the better indications of current economic conditions.

-The euro saw a modest rise to $1.0817 to the dollar after IHS Markit's Euro Zone Composite Flash PMI rose to 51.6 in February beating all forecasts in a Reuters poll which had a median prediction of 51.0.
+Europe saw a flurry of purchasing managing index (PMI)data.
+The euro saw a modest rise to $1.0817 after IHS Markit's Euro Zone Composite Flash PMI rose to 51.6 in February, beating all forecasters polled by Reuters.

+The fastest rise in British factory output for 10 months also helped sterling end an otherwise tough week on a high as it climbed 0.4% against the dollar and 0.25% against the euro to $1.2930 and 83.5 pence per euro respectively.

-"The euro zone economy managed to pick up some momentum again in February despite many companies having been disrupted in various ways by the coronavirus, which caused supply problems," said Chris Williamson, chief business economist at IHS Markit.
+"The euro zone economy managed to pick up some momentum again in February despite many companies having been disrupted in various ways by the coronavirus," said Chris Williamson, chief business economist at IHS Markit.

 ((marc.jones@thomsonreuters.com; +44 (0)207 542 9033; Reuters Messaging: marc.jones.thomsonreuters.com@reuters.net Twitter @marcjonesrtrs))